mannalext/Fantasy_Stat_Tracking/README.md

 --Thoughts as I build it--

+12/30/15
+Updating stat sheets to reflect the entire regular season.
+Getting thoughts in order for offseason additions to the app.
+Chief addition to the project plan is the ability to track highest losing score and lowest winning score

 10/20/15
 added dynasty input file to the project. fixed some small bugs that were discovered as a result of the dynasty data